 A Few Tips for Newcomers

 There are slews of proxy sites popping up at the time.
-Annoyingly many of the servers on free proxy lists are either painfully slow or don’t work.
-To make matters worse, public lists are abused by spammers, so these IP addresses may be already banned on the site you’re trying to view.
+Annoyingly, many of the servers on free proxy lists are either painfully slow or don’t work.
+To make matters worse, public lists are abused by spammers, so these IP addresses could be already banned on the site you’re trying to view.

 Note on Firefox Versions

-This guide is confirmed to work with Firefox 2.x and 3.x.
+This guide is confirmed to work with Firefox 115.0.
 Mozilla typically doesn’t change the user interface substantially over time, so this method will likely be the ticket for a long while.

 Security Concerns